Recurrent Urinary Tract Infections

 A complete history and physical are necessary.
 Acute simple cystitis presents with urinary frequency or urgency symptoms, dysuria, and suprapubic pain.
 The probability of cystitis is greater than 90% in women with dysuria and frequency without vaginal discharge or irritation.[16]
 The presence of fever, chills, rigors, marked fatigue, or malaise suggests that the infection has extended beyond the bladder and is now regarded as acute complicated cystitis.

-Clinical features of pyelonephritis include fever, chills, flank pain, costovertebral angle tenderness, nausea, and vomiting.[25]
+Clinical features of pyelonephritis include fever, chills, flank pain, costovertebral angle tenderness, nausea, and vomiting.
 Symptoms of cystitis are often, but not universally, present in patients with pyelonephritis.
-Women with recurrent UTIs should have a pelvic examination to check for cystoceles, vaginitis, vaginal atrophy, and prolapse of pelvic organs.[3]
+Women with recurrent UTIs should have a pelvic examination to check for cystoceles, vaginitis, vaginal atrophy, and prolapse of pelvic organs.
+The results of a study of 113 women found that hematuria and urgency as symptoms during an initial urinary infection were the strongest predictors of a second UTI.
+Men who have recurrent episodes of cystitis should undergo an evaluation for prostatitis.
+At the same time, older or debilitated patients may present with more generalized symptoms of infection (like fever and chills) or a change in mental status without any precise localization to the urinary tract.

-A recurrence is termed reinfection if the interval between two episodes is greater than two weeks, if a different uropathogenic strain is documented, or if a sterile culture (with the patient off antibiotics) was documented between 2 UTI episodes.
-If the interval between the 2 episodes is less than 2 weeks, it is a relapse.
+Positive urine cultures should be documented to confirm a diagnosis of recurrent UTIs, and appropriate urinary symptoms should be noted.
+If clean catch urine samples are suspicious of contamination (especially in women), consideration for obtaining a catheterized specimen is prioritized.
+In women who have very rapid recurrences of cystitis after treatment, clinical clues should attempt to classify cystitis as reinfection (ie, new infection after the previous one was wholly eradicated) or a relapse (ie, re-emergence of the previous infection, which was incompletely eradicated).
+A recurrence is termed reinfection if the interval between 2 episodes is greater than 2 weeks, if a different uropathogenic strain is documented, or if a sterile culture (with the patient off antibiotics) was documented between 2 UTI episodes.
+If the interval between the 2 episodes is less than 2 weeks, this is a relapse.
 Relapsing infections often require additional evaluation with urological imaging.

 Evaluation

+The typical patient with recurrent UTIs does not require cystoscopy or urological imaging.[17]
 In women with a history of recurrent UTI with typical symptoms, no further urological evaluation is necessary other than a urine culture and sensitivity.
-However, the diagnosis of recurrent cystitis can be made clinically.
-Urine cultures should be performed in severe infection or if there is a high risk of antibiotic resistance (multidrug-resistant isolate, recent inpatient admission, recent antibiotic use, a history of travel to India, Israel, Spain, or Mexico).
+However, the diagnosis of recurrent cystitis is clinical.
+Urine cultures are obtained in severe infection or cases with a high risk of antibiotic resistance (multidrug-resistant isolate, recent inpatient admission, recent antibiotic use, a history of travel to India, Israel, Spain, or Mexico).

 Urological imaging is advised for only a select group of women.
 Indications for urological imaging include relapsing infections, persistent hematuria after treatment, a history of stone passage, or repeated isolation of Proteus from the urine, often associated with renal stones.
-Preferred imaging modalities include renal ultrasonography or, ideally, a CT scan of the abdomen and pelvis.
+Preferred imaging modalities include renal ultrasonography or, ideally, a computed tomography scan of the abdomen and pelvis.

 Various sampling methods have been described to establish the diagnosis of UTI in the pediatric population.
 However, obtaining the urine sample utilizing suprapubic aspiration or catheterization might result in lower contamination and more reliable results.
 Moreover, if the urine sample is collected through a plastic bag, several steps are required to rule out the possibility of UTI, including dipstick evaluation and microscopic analysis.
+The presence of leukocyte esterase and nitrite on a urinary dipstick and the possibility of pyuria and bacteriuria should be excluded to rule out the impression of a UTI.
+Utilizing a clean, voided midstream urine sample for the diagnosis is limited to toilet-trained children and individuals.[18]
+Patients with negative urinary cultures who have persistent symptoms should be evaluated for other causes, such as atypical organisms, interstitial cystitis, endometriosis, atrophic vaginitis, trauma, urethral pathology, neoplasms, diverticula, strictures, medication side effects, and vaginitis.[19][20][21]

 Treatment / Management